um-acs/acs_docs/docs/clusters/general-usage/5-jobs/8-scripts.rst

     specify number of processors.
 In this job, a single processor is requested.

     #BSUB -R "rusage[mem=128]"
-    specify that this job requests 128 megabytes of RAM per core.
-Without this, a default RAM setting will be applied:  1500MB per core
+    specify that this job requests 128 megabytes of RAM per job.
+Without this, a default RAM setting will be applied:  1500MB per job

     #BSUB -B
     send mail to specified email when the job is dispatched and begins execution.